 Block 9, 10 & 11

-RSM will offer several electives, taking place in block 10 and 11, from November until the beginning of February.
+RSM will offer several electives, taking place in block 10 (November-December) and block 11 (January-February).
 Most of the RSM electives are English taught, with the exception of a few.
 Next to the RSM electives, you can choose from a language elective, or electives outside RSM at EUR, outside EUR and even abroad.

 The internship should include the research of a practical problem that is carried out at an organisation in the Netherlands or abroad.
 Within this research, you should apply the theoretical knowledge that you have gained so far, with the emphasis on the practical component of the research.